Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Geometric Preliminaries

 Macbeath regions have found numerous uses in the theory of convex sets and the geometry of numbers (see B\'{a}r\'{a}ny~\cite{Bar00} for an excellent survey).
 They have also been applied to a growing number of results in the field of computational geometry, particularly to construct lower bounds for range searching~\cite{BCP93, AMX12, AMM09b} and to bound the complexity of an $\eps$-approximating polytope~\cite{AFM12b,AFM17a}.

-Given any point $x \in K$, we define a \emph{minimal cap} $C(x)$ to be the cap with minimum volume that contains $x$.
+Given any point $x \in K$, let $C(x)$ denote the cap of minimum volume that contains $x$.
 There generally may be multiple minimum-volume caps containing a given point, and if so, $C(x)$ denotes any such cap.
 Clearly, the base of $C(x)$ must pass through $x$.
 In fact, a standard variational argument implies $x$ is the centroid of the base (for otherwise, we could decrease the cap volume by an infinitesimal rotation of the base about $x$~\cite{ELR70}).
-Indeed, our use of minimal caps is primarily due to the fact that they are well centered around their defining point, and not volume properties.
+Indeed, our use of minimum-volume caps is primarily due to the fact that they are well centered around their defining point, and not volume properties.

 We now present lemmas that encapsulate key properties of Macbeath regions, which will be useful in our analysis.
 The first lemma shows that if two shrunken Macbeath regions have a nonempty intersection, then a constant factor expansion of one contains the other~\cite{BCP93,ELR70}.
+Our version uses different parameters and is proved in \cite{AFM17b} (Lemma 2.4).

 \begin{lemma} Let $K$ be a convex body, and let $\lambda \le 1/5$ be any real.
 If $x,y \in K$ such that $M^{\lambda}(x) \cap M^{\lambda}(y) \neq \emptyset$, then $M^{\lambda}(y) \subseteq M^{4\lambda}(x)$. \end{lemma}